Updated 22 February 2026: corrected crash totals, clarified fatality references, updated 2026 Safety Car info, and refreshed equipment details.

 ‘the bikes and equipment get better with technology but the human body remains the same’.

-The most recent being Moto3 rider Jason Dupasquier who was killed in May 2021 after crashing during qualifying at the Italian Grand Prix.
+Jason Dupasquier was killed in May 2021 after crashing during qualifying at the Italian Grand Prix.
 He was airlifted to hospital but sadly the 19 year old passed away.

 His death sparked many riders to call for more to be done about the safety of Junior riders and perhaps is the reason behind the regulation changes regarding minimum age.
 (See updated regulations for 2022 below)